Fitness for Trial

 • the person is FFT

-• the person is unfit for trial.
+• the person is not FFT.

 What happens after the Tribunal’s decision?